Jim Jones (rapper)

 Joseph Guillermo Jones II (born July 15, 1976), better known by his stage name Jim Jones (or Jimmy Jones), is an American rapper and record executive.
 He was a member of the now-defunct hip-hop group the Diplomats (also known as Dipset), which he formed alongside fellow Harlem native Cam'ron in 1997.

-Following the commercially successful release of the group's debut album Diplomatic Immunity (2003), Jones released his debut solo album, On My Way to Church (2004), independently to moderate success.
+Following the commercial success of the group's debut album, Diplomatic Immunity (2003), Jones self-released his debut solo album, On My Way to Church (2004), to moderate success.
 His second and third albums, Harlem: Diary of a Summer (2005) and Hustler's P.O.M.E.
 (Product of My Environment) (2006), both peaked within the top ten of the Billboard 200.
-The former's release coincided with Jones landing an executive position in A&R for the independent label Entertainment One Music (known then as Koch Records), while the latter was preceded by the single "We Fly High" — which peaked at number five on the Billboard Hot 100, received platinum certification by the Recording Industry Association of America (RIAA), and led him to briefly sign with Columbia Records.
+The release of the former coincided with Jones's appointment as an A&R executive for Entertainment One Music (then known as Koch Records), while the latter was preceded by the single "We Fly High", which peaked at number five on the Billboard Hot 100, received platinum certification from the Recording Industry Association of America (RIAA), and led to Jones briefly signing with Columbia Records.

 Jones' fourth album and only release by a major label, Pray IV Reign (2009), was met with continued success and spawned the single "Pop Champagne" (with Ron Browz featuring Juelz Santana), which peaked within the top 40 of the Billboard Hot 100.
 His fifth album, Capo (2011), was led by the pop rap single, "Perfect Day" (featuring Chink Santana).
-After a hiatus, he released his sixth and seventh studio albums, Wasted Talent (2018) and El Capo (2019).
+After a hiatus, he self-released his sixth and seventh studio albums, Wasted Talent (2018) and El Capo (2019).

 Early life

-Jones, the son of an Aruban mother and Puerto Rican father, was born on July 15, 1976, in the Bronx.
+Jones, the son of a Puerto Rican father and Aruban mother, was born on July 15, 1976, in the Bronx.
 He was raised in the Taft Houses project in East Harlem, which he called "the gutter within the gutter."
 In 1996, Jones made a cameo appearance on New York Undercover.